 I present a simple hypothesis regarding the phenomena known as "cold fusion" or LENR; a hypothesis which conjoins several other current investigations in nuclear physics.
 It seems one persistent observation that results from cold fusion experiments is heat generation.
-While even this result is inconsistent, its obviously the true observation of interest, energy!
-Many of the experiments involve deuterium and a crystalline material frequently palladium.
+While even this result is inconsistent, it is obviously the true observation of interest, energy!
+Many of the experiments involve deuterium or D2O and a crystalline material frequently palladium.
 The deuterium is manipulated in such a way that it becomes interstitially distributed within a crystalline structure.
 This experimental configuration is then somehow "stimulated" by known and certainly perhaps unknown energy sources.
 Rarely heat results.

-The SNO detector deuterium nuclei interactions are the "charged current reaction", "neutral current reaction", and simply "electron scattering".
+The SNO detector deuterium nuclei interactions are the "charged current reaction", "neutral current reaction", and "electron scattering".
 Each reaction is quite energetic and therefore "exothermic", but unfortunately for SNO these reactions are extremely unlikely.
 With a huge vat of deuterium oxide, there might be 30 reactions a day!

 Casimir Effect and the velocity of light

 There are ongoing efforts to demonstrate the impact of the Casimir effect on the velocity of light between two grounded metal plates.
-Its already been demonstrated that there is an attractive force between two metal plates with very close spacing, a micron or less.
+It has already been demonstrated that there is an attractive force between two metal plates with very close spacing, a micron or less.
 But it is believed the velocity of light traveling perpendicular to these plates is altered in a small amount.
 I am not sure there is a consensus yet on an increase or decrease of light velocity.